daveraees/autodeploy_WeatherGirl/README.md

-Infrastructure-provision
+autodeploy_WeatherGirl
 =========

-This is Ansible role which can be used to automatically build and deploys simple web application called "WeatherGirl" to Amazon Web Services.
+This is repository contains an Ansible playbook which can be used to automatically build and deploy simple web application called "WeatherGirl" to Amazon Web Services.

-The web application is composed of two docker containers, [*wg_frontend*](https://github.com/DavidDevOp/WeatherGirl-frontend) and [*wg_backend*](https://github.com/DavidDevOp/WeatherGirl-backend) which are build automatically from source codes stored locally.
+The web application is composed of two docker containers, [*wg_frontend*](https://github.com/daveraees/WeatherGirl-frontend) and [*wg_backend*](https://github.com/daveraees/WeatherGirl-backend) which are build automatically from source codes stored locally.
 The source codes are publicly available.

 With the provided AWS account access credentials for an IAM DevOps role, it creates all the services required for running the WeatherGirl application:
 - network environment